Hampton Nature Reserve

 Hampton Nature Reserve, to the south of Peterborough, England is home to Europe's largest population of great crested newts.

 The site is a Special Area of Conservation as well as being a Site of Special Scientific Interest.
+The site is private land with no public access.

 Description

 Hampton Nature Reserve is a 300-acre site that is home to the largest population of great crested newts in Europe.
 The site is owned be O&H Hampton and managed by Froglife.
 The reserve is diverse and includes 200-year-old woodland, 340 ponds, and areas of grassland.
 Volunteers help Froglife with the active management of the reserve which includes building hibernacula for newts (shelters in which they can safely hibernate), tree felling to allow light onto the woodland floor, and constructing piles of rotting vegetation for grass snakes to lay their eggs in.

 Adjacent to the reserve is Haddon Lake, one of many former brick pits in the Hampton area.
 This site provides an additional ideal habitat for newts, and a tranquil haven for other wildlife.
+The margins of the lake have well established reed beds that have attracted many species including the elusive bittern.